mooman219/fontdue/README.md

 **NOTICE: I'm adding more libraries.
 Please standby.**

 These benchmarks measure the time it takes to generate the glyph metrics and bitmap for the text "Sphinx of black quartz, judge my vow." over a range of sizes.
-The lower the bar in the graph the better.
+The lower the line in the graph the better.

 ![Rasterize benchmarks](/images/rasterize_glyf.png)